Ravenbrook/mps/procedure/review.rst

 _`.entry.criteria`: Determine and record the entry and exit criteria.

-- The change *must* include (or permanently link to) the the reason the change is needed, expressed in terms of requirements.
-On GitHub, should be the GitHub issue linked from the pull request.
-  [This could be in `entry.universal`_.
-RB 2023-01-28]

 - `entry.universal`_ and `exit.universal`_ always apply.

 - Add criteria for the types of documents altered by the change (code,